edsonlagunas/Fault-Detection-in-DC-Motors-for-a-Mechanical-Piston-System/README.md

 2.  **Go to the apps section**

 - 2.1) Click on the arrow to show more apps
-- 2.2) Scroll down to the final and select "Run on hardware board"  *IMAGEN*
+- 2.2) Scroll down to the final and select "Run on hardware board"

 4.  **Go to the hardware section:**